teruyukimorimura/pdti/README.md

 Overview
 ========

 You need to have a few services running, including tomcat-7, and LDAP server.
 You will also need to install Apche Directory Studio to start ApacheDS, the LDAP server.
 You could theoreticly use another LDAP server, but these instructions are based on what the development team used.
 To my knowledge this software has only been tested with ApacheDS.
 You will also need soap-ui to run the soap tests.
-The soap-ui project files can be found in  `pdti/pdti-server/src/test/resources/`.The project `soapui-project_hpdplus.xml` covers the Mod Specs WSDL-based on ModSpec (a.k.a.
-HPD Plus) and the IHE version is found in `soapui-project.xml`.